TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 !!! info

-    Plex, Emby, JellyFin and Bazarr only needs access to your media library, which can have any number of sub folders like Movies, Kids Movies, TV, Documentary TV and/or Music as sub folders.
+    Plex, Emby, JellyFin and Bazarr only need access to your media library, which can have any number of sub-folders (Movies, Kids Movies, TV, Documentary TV and/or Music).

 {! include-markdown "../../../includes/hardlinks/docker-tree-media.md" !}